tc39/proposal-smart-pipelines/readme.md

 // contains a topic reference
 // but has no topic binding.
 ```
-If the developer includes the parenthesized parameter (like `(error)` in this
-example) or if they leave out the `|>` after the `catch`, then no topic binding
-is established.
-As per the [early error rules][] in [Core Proposal][], topic
-references are not allowed in regular `catch` blocks.
-This sort of [opt-in
-behavior][] is a goal of this proposal and helps ensure that the developer does
+This sort of [opt-in behavior][] is a goal of this proposal and helps ensure
-not [shoot themselves in the foot][“don’t shoot me in the foot”] by accidentally
+that the developer does not [shoot themselves in the foot][“don’t shoot me in
-using the topic value from an unexpected outer environment.
+the foot”] by accidentally using the topic value from an unexpected outer
+environment.

 <tr>
 <td>